LKbryan777/simple-banking-app-v2/README.md

 Prevents malformed or unexpected inputs from affecting business logic or causing errors.

 2. **Recipient Enumeration Risk**
-When the recipient was not found (e.g., invalid username or account number), the system responded differently, potentially leaking information about valid usernames or accounts.
+If the recipient could not be found (for example, because the username or account number was invalid), the system replied in a different way, which could have let information about valid usernames or accounts get leaked out.

 ***Improvements***
 ```python